 We publish our work in the open so you can verify the numbers on the site without taking our word for it.
 Every paper here is CC BY 4.0 and the LongMemCode benchmark is MIT.
 The engine itself is commercial — but adapter stubs for competitors are in the benchmark repo, so anyone can reproduce the headline numbers.
 If something is wrong, the data is on GitHub for you to prove it.

-Paper 1 specifies the LongMemCode benchmark and reports baselines — it is the empirical anchor the other two papers cite.
+Paper 1 specifies the LongMemCode benchmark and reports baselines — it is the empirical anchor the other papers cite.
 Paper 2 argues the structural-versus-semantic split as a design principle.
 Paper 3 describes Neurogenesis, the graph-first engine behind ArgosBrain, in sufficient detail to reproduce the retrieval behaviour.
+Engineering writeups, field reports, and case studies live on the blog — keep this collection scoped to peer-shape research.

 We introduce LongMemCode, a public benchmark for evaluating the retrieval component of memory systems used by AI coding agents.
 Existing benchmarks measure either conversational long-term memory (LongMemEval, LoCoMo) or end-to-end agent task success (SWE-bench); none isolates the retrieval quality, speed, and compression of a memory system at coding-agent workloads.